-Since companies can’t spend a lot of money and time for recruitment, they have found a better way to do that i.e. to just give the task to an HR company!
+Since companies can’t spend a lot of money and time on recruitment, they have found a better way to do that i.e. to just give the task to an HR company!
 So some other firm would do the task for you.
 So, let’s find out about this new venture and whether it will stabilize for the long run in the market!
 So, let us see the complete story behind the top HR Tech Startups in India:

 Currently, Belong works with Amazon, Reliance Jio, Cisco, and ThoughtWorks.
-Belong’s machine learning algorithms help businesses discover and target high-fit talent, engage candidates through personalised interactions, and accelerate hiring cycles at scale.
+Belong’s machine learning algorithms help businesses discover and target high-fit talent, engage candidates through personalized interactions, and accelerate hiring cycles at scale.
 In 2019, the firm raised $10 million.

-The platform’s AI engine allows a recruiter to analyse a job description and employee profile, and picks keywords to arrive at a certain ranking metric.
+The platform’s AI engine allows a recruiter to analyze a job description and employee profile picking up keywords to arrive at a certain ranking metric.
 So, if there are 400 applicants for a job, the system will shortlist about 10-15 applicants for the recruiter to talk to, which saves time, increases productivity, reduces costs, and results in better talent acquisition.
-The three-year-old firm serves over 100 clients, including Paytm, ekart, Spencer’s, Delhivery, and others.
+The three-year-old firm serves over 100 clients, including Paytm, Ekart, Spencer’s, Delhivery, and others.

-Over six years, the team at EdGE Networks has developed productivity tools that leverage AI to help businesses address challenges in the areas of talent acquisition, workforce optimisation, talent transformation, and workforce planning.
+Over six years, the team at EdGE Networks has developed productivity tools that leverage AI to help businesses address challenges in the areas of talent acquisition, workforce optimization, talent transformation, and workforce planning.
 The company has three enterprise solutions –Talent Analytics, Workforce Optimisation, and HIREalchemy – that cover a gamut of HR requirements.

 The interviewers and candidates are matched on the Monjin engine through AI for an interview.
-The clients have access to a video interview where they see the interviewer and the candidate both in the frame; the interview is indexed, rated, tagged by skill, and subskills, by behaviour and by competency.
+The clients have access to a video interview where they see the interviewer and the candidate both in the frame, the interview is indexed, rated, tagged by skill, and subskills, by behaviour and by competency.
 There is also a summary video as a part of an assessment, which is delivered by the expert.

-Mettl’s journey began in 2009 when Co-founders Ketan Kapoor and Tonmoy Shingal came together with a common vision: leveraging technology for hiring practices in Indian and global companies.
-Mettl offers recruitment assessment, programming tests, psychometric tests, aptitude tests, pre-built test library of 200-plus tests, an interview app, vocational skills assessment, remote proctoring, deep analytics in performance management, and certification platform, among others.
+Mettl’s journey began in 2009 when Co-founders Ketan Kapoor and Tonmoy Shingal came together with a common vision: leveraging technology for hiring practices in Indian and Global companies.
+Mettl offers recruitment assessment, programming tests, psychometric tests, aptitude tests, a pre-built test library of 200-plus tests, an interview app, vocational skills assessment, remote proctoring, deep analytics in performance management, and certification platform, among others.
 With a presence across 100 countries, the Gurugram-based HR tech firm has over 1,800 clients across the world.

-If you are looking for HR startups India, then give these startups a go!
-It'll save you lot of money and energy and find you the right match.
+So, this completes our list of top hr tech companies in India.
+If you are looking for HR startups in India, then give these startups a go!
+It'll save you a lot of money and energy and find you the right candidate for your company.

 What does an HR do?